sphinx-labs/sphinx/docs/hardhat/setup-project.md

 This command created a `chugsplash/` folder, which is will contain your deployments.

 It also created a few files:
-* `chugsplash/hello-chugsplash.ts`: The ChugSplash file where your first deployment is defined.
+* `chugsplash/hello-chugsplash.ts`: The ChugSplash config file where your first deployment is defined.
 * `contracts/HelloChugSplash.sol`: The smart contract that will be deployed.
 * `test/HelloChugSplash.spec.ts`: The test file for your deployment.